 This course is offered in Years 10 and 11.
 The OCR specification covers market systems and market failure.
 Macro-Economic concepts and policies are taught and linked to business behaviour.
 Pupils are also introduced to international trade and the concept of globalisation.

-At AS Level, the course begins with a basic introduction to economic concepts through study of the Market System.
+The course begins with a basic introduction to economic concepts through study of the Market System.
 Students then build on this knowledge to study Market Failure and Government Intervention and also The National Economy.
 Pupils are also introduced to the global economy and the interactions between different trade areas.

 We run an annual competition for Year 9 pupils along the lines of the Dragon’s Den television programme.
 This has resulted in some fantastic and innovative ideas which are judged by a team of local entrepreneurs and our own leadership group members.